victordetoni/splaytree/README.md

 # splaytree examples
- splay tree is a self-adjusting binary search tree with the additional property that recently accessed elements are quick to access again
+ splay tree is a self-adjusting binary search tree with the additional property that recently accessed elements are quick to access again.
+About: https://en.wikipedia.org/wiki/Splay_tree

  Example code in C that include new items in the memory and remove expired items.